jeffreylanters/unity-tweens/README.md

 ### Target

-The target property will return the target GameObject of the Tween.
+The target property defines the target GameObject on which the Tween is running.

 ```cs
 readonly GameObject target;